bonifield/autoreconParser/README.md

 - sslscan
 - svwar

+## Known Issues
+- whatweb sometimes doubles it's output, I will not be working around this issue until much later if it persists
+	- the parser sets "modes", which results in wacky key names when it hits the duplicated results

 ### Requirements
 - [AutoRecon](https://github.com/Tib3rius/AutoRecon) by [Tib3rius](https://github.com/Tib3rius/)
   - The version tested with this project is backed up as AutoRecon-master-20191110.zip in this repo, nothing in that project was altered for this one.